-Paran is a technology entrepreneur with a vision to deliver privacy to the masses.
-Having recognised the trend for an insatiable appetite for users data, he set about with other global thought leaders to form a scheme for ethically balancing the needs of personal security together with the needs of nationals security and targeted advertising.
-This would take the form of developing a high value IP proposition in the fields of cryptology and machine learning.
-The ethical dimension here was and remains core to the values of his (and his co-founders’) vision.
+Paran is a technology entrepreneur with a vision to deliver security and privacy to the masses.
+This would take the form of developing a high value IP proposition in the fields of cryptology and machine learning which is Scentrics.

 Paran graduated with a degree in Computer Science from the University of London and is now a visiting professor in Intelligent Systems within Computer Science at the faculty of Engineering Sciences, UCL.

 Scentrics is the culmination of a career spanning decades of cybersecurity entrepreneurship and research and global policy formation.

 Jerome specialises in business operations and growth.
 He has spent most of his career developing technology businesses and working in technology sales & marketing.
 A strong combination of leadership and technical knowledge allows Jerome to be the lead on high profile accounts.
 His experience spans numerous sectors including financial, media and charity.
 A Microsoft and Cisco Certified engineer, the last two decades have seen Jerome in roles as diverse as technical trainer, salesperson, consultant and company director.
 Prior to Scentrics, Jerome played a significant role in assisting the founders of a London-based IT Support Company, increase its sales and assist its subsequent exit.
 Jerome joined Scentrics bringing this versatility and breadth of expertise together running the day-to-day operations of the business.